-Summary: This post explains how to change the default apps, browser, or file associations using the command-line in Windows 10.
-This can be accomplished by a console tool named SetUserFTA.
+Summary: This post explains how to change the default apps or file associations using the command-line in Windows 10.
+This can be accomplished by a command-line tool named SetUserFTA.

 In Windows 10, setting per-user file associations for a logged-on user account has to be done only using Default Apps or the Open with dialog manually.
 If you try to change the user default registry entries using script or batch files, Windows 10 will reset the file association to Windows defaults; you’ll see the annoying An app default was reset notification.